RobertElder/CS452/io/kernel4/readme.rst

 ``TimeSeconds``, ``DelaySeconds``, ``DelayUntilSeconds``
     Same as above but in seconds.
 It simply converts the ticks into seconds before calling the system calls.
 These calls are simply for convenience.

+``Getc``
+    Sends a message to either Keyboard Input Server or Train Input Server.
+It will block until the servers have a character to return.

+``Putc``
+    Sends a message to either Screen Output Server or Train Output Server.
+The servers will place the character into the server's Char Buffer.

+``PutString``
+    Formats the string and calls ``Putc`` for every character.

+``PutcAtomic``
+    Like ``Putc``, but accepts multiple characters and guarantees the characters are placed into the queue sequentially.
+This call is useful to ensure that two byte commands are not separated by a single byte command.

+``SendTrainCommand``
+    Sends a message type ``TRAIN_COMMAND`` to the Train Command Server.
+The call is for convenience.

 Memory model